WHAT IS WRITING THE LIGHT?

 Program Director, Artist & Founder of Writing the Light

 With a BFA in Sculpture from Parsons School of Design in New York City, Keri has held a career spanning over thirty years in both nonprofit and for-profit arts administration which includes serving as the Executive Director of the Sharon Arts Center of Peterborough and Sharon, NH, a senior manager of the New Hampshire Institute of Art, founder and CEO of Creative Hands Art Studio and Atelier Gallery in Madison, NJ, and co-founder of The Starving Artist in Keene, NH.
-Before forming Writing the Light with George Kordis, Keri also served as director of OQ Farm: A Creative Sanctuary in Bridgewater, VT and currently she teaches iconography as an adjunct professor at Magdalen College in NH.
+Before forming Writing the Light with George Kordis, Keri also served as director of OQ Farm: A Creative Sanctuary in Bridgewater, VT and taught iconography as an adjunct professor at Magdalen College in NH for close to a decade.
 The opportunity to bring sacred arts training in iconography with Dr. Kordis to an American audience is a passion project that has been years in the making since first bringing Kordis to the US to teach Byzantine Drawing in 2017.
-Along with overseeing and developing the new Certificate program with the Institute of Sacred Arts at St. Vladimir’s Seminary in New York, she also represents Dr. Kordis’s artwork in the United States, and is curating future exhibitions.
+Along with overseeing and developing the Certificate program with the Institute of Sacred Arts at St. Vladimir’s Seminary in New York, she also represents Dr. Kordis’s artwork in the United States, and is helping to curate future exhibitions.
 As an artist and student of George Kordis herself, she is enthusiastic about helping to equip, guide and support the next generation of artist iconographers through this contemplative and beautiful sacred arts form, made possible through Dr. Kordis’s invaluable expertise and artistic vision.

 You can contact Keri at info.writingthelight@gmail.com.